apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

 % creates /path/to/datasets/modifiedDataset.ap.bin, .ap.meta, etc.
 ```

-You can provide one or more function handles (e.g. ```@Neuropixel.DataProcessFn.commonAverageReference```) that will be applied sequentially.
+You can provide one or more function handles (e.g. ```@npxutils.DataProcessFn.commonAverageReference```) that will be applied sequentially.
 Other optional parameters include:

 * `dryRun`: If true, no actual data will be modified on disk, facilitating testing or step by step debugging of the transform functions before writing data. (default false).
 * `gpuArray`: If true, the data chunks will be copied to the GPU and the transformation functions will receive and return GPU arrays.